 Programming topics are motivated from the ground up using scientific problems, so that the course never loses sight of an application.
 For example, a transition to object-oriented programming is motivated by building a gravity simulator, which we then apply to the moons of Jupiter (see animation above).
 Homework assignments are also scientific in nature.
 The only other course I am aware of that attempts to teach programming from the ground up from within a scientific discipline is the CS5 green project at Harvey Mudd College.

 Since 2015, I have taught a graduate version of the course that is largely taken by MS students in the Computational Biology Department.
-From 2016 to 2018, I also taught an undergraduate version of the course for students in Carnegie Mellon’s Mellon College of Science.
+I have also taught an undergraduate version of the course for students interested in scientific majors at Carnegie Mellon.

 I have enjoyed teaching this course so much that it inspired me to build an online course for learners who are interested in learning how to program while seeing programming applied to scientific examples.
 That online course grew into the Programming for Lovers project.